What is our Mission Statement?

-The International Movement We Are Church, founded in Rome in 1996, is committed to the renewal of the Roman Catholic Church on the basis of the Second Vatican Council (1962-1965) and the theological spirit developed from it.
+We Are Church International, founded in Rome in 1996, is committed to the renewal of the Roman Catholic Church on the basis of the Second Vatican Council (1962-1965) and the theological spirit developed from it.
 The movement has a presence in over 40 countries worldwide.

 It is a network of independent and autonomous groups united by the Internet which allows communication and sharing as a united global group.
 The ethos of each national group is one of brotherly & sisterly "communion" with no hierarchical form of organisation.
 Membership is open to all who support the Aims

 Further information can be found at the link on our Links page.

 We Are Church Ireland (WAC Ireland) (http://wearechurchireland.ie ) works to protect your data.

 When you subscribe to our mailing list you may decide to safely unsubscribe at anytime, and are given this option at the bottom of every email.
 We send our Newsletter only to those who have confirmed their consent.
 We do not trade lists.

 WAC Ireland uses Paypal to process donations and payments and does not store or save any data from those transactions, except to acknowledge donations and payments via email if provided and for the purpose of ensuring delivery of orders for prints and postcards.

 If you wish to review, correct or delete any information we have on file for you or inform us how you wish your contact information to be used, please contact email@example.com or write to us at the address below.
 You have the right to obtain your personal data in a machine readable, secure format within 30 days of request.